helgeho/ArchiveSpark/docs/EnrichFuncs.md

 ## Web Archive-specific Enrichment Functions

 The following web archive-specific Enrichment Functions should only be used explicitely by advanced users.
 They usually serve as default accessors for the content of a web archive record, which are implicitely used by other Enrichment Function.
-They become available through `import org.archive.archivespark.specific.warc.functions._`
+They become available through `import org.archive.webservices.archivespark.specific.warc.functions._`

 EnrichFunc | Description
 :-------|:---